lrli1/dsci510_spring2026_final_project/README.md

 # Running analysis
 From the 'src/' directory, run 'python3 main.py'.
 Results will output in the terminal and in the `results/` directory.
 Optionally, run 'python3 results.ipynb'.

+# AI usage
+For my clustering analysis, AI in the form of Google Gemini engine searches was used to see which packages and tools to use.
+Prior knowledge of coding and ML pipelines helped shape the rest of the code.